-Reintegration is a term recognised to apply to young people returning to the community following a period of detention, either in secure care or custody, or going from being subject to an alternative to custody to having no legal order in place (Centre for Youth and Criminal Justice, 2015).
+Reintegration is a term recognised to apply to young people returning to the community following a period of detention, either in secure care or custody, or going from being subject to an alternative to custody to having no legal order in place (Centre for Youth & Criminal Justice, 2016).

 The period immediately following release from secure care or custody “…has been identified as a window of opportunity during which young people may be committed to giving up offending (Bateman, Hazel and Wright, 2013).
 The shock of leaving custody, however, if not addressed, might tend to undermine that commitment, thereby reducing the prospects for desistance” (Bateman and Hazel, 2015, p.7).
 It is essential that the stress, disorientation and trauma this can bring are recognised and appropriate support is provided.